spring-jdbc-crud/simplejdbcmapper/README.md

 **@Table**

 Required class level annotation.
-The table or view should exist in database.
 The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any). **Note that table names with spaces are not supported.**

 Multiple classes can be mapped to the same table.
 For example if you have a table with large number of columns you could have 2 objects mapped to it.
 One with a few commonly used columns and another with all the columns.